ruby-rdf/rdf-rdfa/README.md

 * Fully compliant RDFa 1.1 parser.
 * Template-based Writer to generate XHTML+RDFa.
   * Writer uses user-replacable [Haml][Haml]-based templates to generate RDFa.
 * If available, uses [Nokogiri][] for parsing HTML/SVG, falls back to REXML otherwise.
-For HTML5, include the [Nokogumbo][] gem for are pure-HTML5 parser with better error detection.
+For HTML5, include the [Nokogumbo][] gem for a pure-HTML5 parser with better error detection.

 Install with `gem install rdf-rdfa`